cohesity/cohesity-ansible-role/docs/modules/cohesity_job.md

 ## Synopsis
 [top](#cohesity-protection-job)

 This Ansible Module registers, removes, starts, and stops the Cohesity Protection Job on a Cohesity cluster.
+Additionally this module can be also be used to add and remove protections sources from a protection job.
 When executed in a playbook, the Cohesity Protection Job is validated and the appropriate state action is applied.

 ### Requirements
 [top](#cohesity-protection-job)